Vere-Grey/DNA-Interview-homework-Vere/README.md

 ## TODOs

 - test data generation
-- more test for the formater
+- more test for the formatter
 - redo parameter tests with mock-fs or just jest mock
 - performance tests with larger data set